niraj-desai-2909/burr/docs/concepts/index.rst

 Concepts
 ====================

-Overview of the concepts -- read these to get a mental model for how Burr works.
+Overview of the concepts -- read these to get a mental model for how ApacheBurr works.

 .. _concepts: